martincarstenbach/python-blogposts/flask-oracle-xe/readme.md

-# Flask Oracle XE 21c Demo
+# Flask, Python-OracleDB, and Oracle XE 21c Web Application Demo

-A simple Python [Flask](https://flask.palletsprojects.com/en/2.2.x/) application using an Oracle XE 21c database as its backend for data storage.
+A simple Python [Flask](https://flask.palletsprojects.com/en/2.2.x/) application using an [Oracle XE 21c](https://www.oracle.com/database/technologies/xe-downloads.html) database as its backend for data storage.
+Rather than using the older cx_oracle database driver this application uses the new [Python OracleDB driver](https://oracle.github.io/python-oracledb/).

 Both the "frontend" and "backend" run in containers.
-The application is deliberately kept simple, and implemented similar to existing tutorials about software development using containers.
-The application count page visits per visitor using cookies to identify individual sessions.
+The application is deliberately kept simple, and implemented in a similar fashion as existing tutorials about software development using containers: all it does is count page views per visitor using cookies to identify individual sessions.

-> This is not production-ready code, it merely serves as an example how to develop with Oracle database
+> This is not production-ready code, it merely serves as an example how to develop with Oracle database and Python(-oracledb).

 # Building